reTHINK-project/dev-service-framework/docs/specs/service-framework/readme.md

 Service Framework
 -----------------

+*to be reviewed with links to existing documented framework libs.
+Missing Documentation for Discovery and IdentityManager lib*

 The Hyperty Runtime APIs were designed to be Developer friendly and they only have to deal with a few functions namely:

 -	MsgBUS.postMessage() that is used to post messages in order to communicate with other remote Hyperty Instances and with back-end reTHINK Support Services